carlosperezc/revealjs-digital-signage/README.md

 # To DO
-* Add flask to serve the output file.
 * Add remote API for control the presentation via API.
 * Add more option to `generate.py`
 * add raspberry pi gpio as a presentation control.